ArduPilot/ardupilot_wiki/common/source/docs/common-gremsy-pixyu-gimbal.rst

 - Connect the gimbal to your Desktop PC using a USB cable
 - Push the "CONNECTION" button on the left side of the window, then select the COM port and press "Connect"
 - Select the "CONTROLS" tab and ensure "SYNC" is selected so the gimbal communicates with the autopilot using MAVLink
-- Select the "STIFFNESS" tab and adjust the Tilt, Roll and Pan gains so that the gimbal holds the camera in position without shaking
+- Select the "STIFFNESS" tab and adjust the Tilt, Roll, and Pan gains so that the gimbal holds the camera in position without shaking

 Testing Controlling the Gimbal from RC
 --------------------------------------